-Sandeepany Himalayas in a scenic location in Dharamshala having a beautiful Ram Temple, impressive Hanuman / Shiva lingam images, meditation centre/Vedic school and final resting place/samadhi of founder of the mission Swami Chinmaya Nanda.
+Sandeepany Himalayas in a scenic location in Dharamshala has a beautiful Ram Temple, impressive Hanuman / Shiva lingam images, meditation centre/Vedic school and final resting place/samadhi of the founder of the mission Swami Chinmaya Nanda.
 It's a place for peace, bliss and spiritual rejuvenation.

 Vihaan Valley School, Tiara

-This is not a tourist place, it a school but the view of the snow cover mountain is just amazing and beautiful.
+This is not a tourist place, it is a school but the view of the snow-covered mountain is just amazing and beautiful.
 It just felt like my dream school location.
 Just take a halt and enjoy the pristine nature.

 Kaathla Mata Temple

-A Hindu temple of goddess Kathla Mata, highly spiritual place build at a good height from where you get a panorama view of snow-covered mountains and salol town.
+A Hindu temple of goddess Kathla Mata, a highly spiritual place built at a good height from where you get a panorama view of snow-covered mountains and salol town.